zenobio93/seat-docs/docs/installation_guides/debian.md

 ```

 ### SeAT Download
 Here we go, all requirements are now met.
-We will start installing SeAT.
+We will start installing SeAT itself.
 Start with `git` and `composer` which will handle our php package dependencies and download SeAT from our repositories.

 ```